bogdanfasu1/order-product/README.md

 # Order Products Management

-The `ProductApplication` its an ORDER SpringBoot application.
+The `ProductApplication` its an Product Order SpringBoot application.
+We have an API for create a new product, one for getAll, one for getById, deleteById and updateById.
+For local env we are using in memory db, and for production we are using a Postgres DB, so for that we need to run the postgres image, there is a `docker-compose.yml` file for that.

 ## Build